xbot/xbot.github.com/content/posts/2023-08-21-how-to-run-neovide-from-macos-desktop.md

 slug: How to Run Neovide from macOS Desktop
 date: 2023-08-21 17:07:48+08:00
 tags:
-- vim
-- neovim
+- 计算机
 - mac
+- NeoVim
-- 计算机
+- Vim
 toc: false
 ---